radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-servicenow-integration.md

 ![image showing namespace creation - step 8](Media/namespacecreation-8.png)

-i.
 At this point, the schema that has been extracted and the associated data can be made accessible through RadiantOne.
 This is done through additional Namespace configuration.

 For this example, we will create another level in the Namespace, which is done by clicking on the ’NEW LEVEL’ button.

 ![image showing namespace creation - step 9](Media/namespacecreation-9.png)

-j.
+i.
 Next, select "Label" to create a location in the Namespace to import the ServiceNow users.
 The structure can be fully customized to fit your organization's requirements.

 ![image showing namespace creation - step 9](Media/namespacecreation-10.png)